 I recently wrote about the horrors of adolescence.
 Last night I was telling a friend this story, which reminded me that not everything about being a teenager was terrible.

 My family lived 15 miles from Balboa Park, and for a teen without a driver’s license, that was really far away.
-I spent an awful lot of time on the number 7 bus.
-One day, I was riding to a rehearsal when I noticed this really cute guy.
+I spent a lot of time on the number 7 bus.
+One day, I was riding to a rehearsal when I noticed this really cute older guy.
 He reminded me of Luke Skywalker.
-He got off at my stop in the park, and we both walked the same way, until I came to my theatre, and he kept going.
+He got off at my stop in the park, and we both walked the same way, until I came to my theatre and he kept going.
 My curiosity (and early stalker tendencies?) got the best of me, so I followed him.
 When he reached the Old Globe Theatre, he went into the outdoor Festival Stage.
 I asked somebody what was happening there.
 I was told it was a rehearsal for Julius Caesar.
 Not only was this guy cute, he was an actor!

 Who ever loved that loved not at first sight? – As You Like It

 The illustrations are paintings by Edmund Leighton.
 Idealized romance and chivalry won out over my motley collection of newspaper clippings from that summer.
 The Festival photos linked here are from the SDSU Archive Collection, which has more photos from the festival.
 It’s disappointing that there are none from The Comedy of Errors, because it was a fantastic production.